slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "A group operates through consensus.
 The consensus will be set by the most intolerable minority.
 The intolerable minority will control the group." (...)
 "If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions." (...)
 "Think for yourself, not of yourself.
 Think of others, not for others." (...)
-"Crowds aren’t wise - markets are wise, and mobs are dumb."
+"Crowds aren’t wise — markets are wise, and mobs are dumb."
 -- Naval Ravikant [1974]*

-> *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus: they are afraid to live a life that no one has lived before."
+> *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus.
+They are afraid to live a life that no one has lived before."
 -- x@orangebook_*

 ### On stupidity